 Alocasia Sunburn: Signs, Causes & How To Fix

-Alocasia needs bright indirect sunlight, but when this plant is exposed to direct sunlight for too long, it can lead to sunburn.
+Alocasia needs bright indirect sunlight, but exposure to direct sunlight for too long can lead to sunburn.
 Common signs of sunburn are droopy, brown, and curly leaves.
-To save the plant from sunburn, place the alocasia where it doesn’t get exposed to the direct sun.
+To save the plant from sunburn, place the alocasia where it isn’t exposed to the direct sun.Â

 This article will help you understand every sign and cause behind sunburn in detail and the solutions.
-You will also get to know various preventive measures to protect your Alocasia from sunburn.
+You will also learn various preventive measures to protect your alocasia from sunburn.Â

 Please note: Simplify Plants is reader-supported.
 Some links in the post are affiliate links and I get a commission from purchases made through links in the post.